MarcoCode/CV/README.md

 ## Marco Bagnasco

-I am a human being split between a keen interest for music/communication and an innate passion for technology.
+I have always been split between a keen interest for music/communication and an innate passion for technology.
 After relocating to London, and completed a BA, I am currently helping the management of a private Music School.
 In the future I see the possibility to teach and use technology as a mean to enhance and empower human expression and communication.

 ## Skills